Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Appendix

 which is bounded by Assumption 2a).
 Finally,

 by (\ref{l2theta}) and $\enVert[0]{\alpha}_2=1$.
 Therefore, by $\enVert[0]{\Sigma_{xu}}_\infty\leq \phi_{\max}(\Sigma_{xu})$ with the latter assumed bounded from Assumption 3e),

 where we used

-and Assumption 3b (which also implies $\bar{s}=o(n^{1/2})$).
+and Assumption 3b (which also implies $\bar{s}=o(n^{1/2})$), and $d_{n1}, d_{n2}$ being bounded by constants.
 The uniformity of (\ref{t.2}) over $\mathcal{B}_{\ell_0}(s_0)$ follows from simply observing that (\ref{unif1}) and (\ref{unif2}) above are actually valid uniformly over this set and that this is the only place in which $\beta_0$ enters in the above arguments.

 We now turn to showing that the numerators of $t_1'$ and $t_1$ are asymptotically equivalent, i.e.